Harry Bridges: Personal life and death

+In 1923, Harry Bridges initiated a relationship with Agnes Brown, a waitress he met in Marshfield (Coos Bay), Oregon.
+They had a daughter together and lived as an unmarried couple for twelve years.
+They formally married in 1934 shortly before the West Coast Waterfront Strike began.
+Their relationship deteriorated as Harry became a more prominent leader in the union, and they divorced in 1945.
+In a series of nasty and highly publicized divorce hearings, both accused the other of physical violence.
+Harry accused Agnes of alcoholism, and Agnes claimed Harry had fathered a child with Nancy Berdecio.
+Agnes was later paid by the FBI to testify against Harry in his deportation trials.

+In the mid-1930's, Bridges was rumored to have had an affair with his secretary, Norma Perry, who later worked for and had a relationship with Harry Lundeberg.
+Some speculation suggests that Norma Perry was an underlying reason for Bridges' split with Lundeberg during the 1936-37 Pacific Coast Maritime Strike.

-Bridges divorced his second wife, Nancy Fenton Berdicio Bridges, a onetime professional dancer, after eight years of marriage.
-They had two children.
+In 1940, Bridges met Nancy Fenton Berdecio, a one-time professional dancer, while traveling in New York City.
+In 1943, Berdecio became pregnant with a child fathered by Bridges, though he denied paternity in his divorce hearing with Agnes.
+After finalizing his divorce, Harry and Nancy married in 1946.
+They divorced after eight years of marriage.
+They had one additional child.

-Bridges met Noriko Sawada in San Francisco, when introduced by her employer, Charles Garry, a civil rights lawyer.
+Bridges met Noriko "Nikki" Sawada in San Francisco, when introduced by her employer, Charles Garry, a civil rights lawyer.
 They were attending a fund-raiser for mine, mill, and smelter workers.
 The two later became a couple.
-In 1958, the couple decided to marry in Reno, Nevada.
-At the county courthouse, the clerk refused the couple a marriage license because Sawada was ethnic Japanese and Nevada had an 1846 statute banning marriage between any white person and "any person of the Ethiopian or black race, Malay or brown race, Mongolian or yellow race, or American Indian, or red race."
+In 1958, the couple decided to marry in Reno, Nevada but, at the county courthouse, the clerk refused to issue them a marriage license because Sawada was ethnic Japanese.
+Nevada had an 1846 statute banning marriage between a white person and "any person of the Ethiopian or black race, Malay or brown race, Mongolian or yellow race, or American Indian, or red race."
 Bridges and Sawada asked the Federal District Court to order the marriage license be issued.
-Judge Taylor Wines granted the order and the couple married 10 December 1958.
+Judge Taylor Wines granted the order and the couple married on 10 December 1958.
 This order prompted the Nevada legislature to repeal the state's anti-miscegenation laws on 17 March 1959.

-Harry Bridges died aged 88 on 30 March 1990.
+Harry Bridges died at age 88 on 30 March 1990.